diegopacheco/sketch-dev-poc/README.md

  * Web interface allow you to run commands on the container fyle system.

 CONS
  - Slow.
-Claude code is faster.
+Slower then all agents I tested.
+Claude code is faster than this.
+Opencode still the fastest.
  - I had to build it, there is not a pre-built image for linux.
  - Browser tab sometimes closes out of the blue.
  - When I try to push, I had to type my github credentials inside the docker container on the terminal but I could not type.